Tilting Approximate Models: Asymptotic Properties

-Interestingly, the expressions above have an intuitive interpretation.
-If the moment conditions we use span the same space spanned by the scores of the density, then $\bar{V}$ trivially attains the Cramer - Rao bound in the upper left component as $m\equiv \mathfrak{s}$ and the covariance matrix becomes singular as both $m$ and $\mathfrak{s}$ give the same information.

-Conversely, the less predictable is the score from the additional moment conditions used (that is, $\|\mathfrak{B}_{i}\|$ is close to zero), the higher the efficiency attained for estimating $\varphi$, where $\left(\mathbb{E}\mathfrak{s}_{i}(\varphi)\mathfrak{s}_{i}(\varphi)'\right)^{-1}$, is the lowest variance possible under regularity.
+The expressions above have an intuitive interpretation.
+If the moment conditions used span the same space spanned by the scores of the density, then $\bar{V}$ trivially attains the Cramer - Rao bound in the upper left component as $m\equiv \mathfrak{s}$ and the covariance matrix becomes singular as both $m$ and $\mathfrak{s}$ give the same information.
+Conversely, the less predictable is the score from the additional moment conditions used (that is, $\|\mathfrak{B}_{i}\|$ is close to zero), the higher the efficiency attained for estimating $\varphi$, where $\left(\mathbb{E}{s}_{i}(\varphi){s}_{i}(\varphi)'\right)^{-1}$, is the lowest variance possible among regular estimators.
 This also corroborates the claim that the estimator is not equivalent to a constrained MLE as in the latter case, constraints typically increase efficiency for estimating the reduced form.
-In this case, by using the moment conditions which involve unknown parameters ($\vartheta$) can only increase the variance for estimating $\varphi$ as the former are not essential to the identification to the latter.
-The best analogy can be made to including irrelevant regressors in multivariate regression.
-As long as the additional regressors are not essential to the identification of the causal effect, the result is an increase in the variance of its estimate.
+In this case, by using the moment conditions which involve unknown parameters ($\vartheta$) can only increase the variance for estimating $\varphi$ as the former are not essential to the identification to the latter when $(\varphi,\vartheta)$ are independent.\footnote{ The best analogy can be made to including irrelevant regressors in multivariate regression: as long as the additional regressors are not essential to the identification of the causal effect, the result is an increase in the variance of its estimate.}